The Virtual Meeting Landscape:

 Gilbert Creative owns a GotoWebcast license and can host your meeting for up to 500 people for a session fee.
 Do the math.
 The monthly license fee is $1,500.
 Our session fee is $295 per webcast.
 So if you plan to do less than 5 webcasts per month, our session fee is a GREAT DEAL.
 We also have pricing packages to administer and manage the entire webcast process for you.
 Remember in the first article where we said that clients were finding the technology hard to navigate?
 We can do all of that for you.
 You just show up and present!

 We also own an enterprise license for Livestream, which allows us to brand your broadcast and can provide an embed code so that the link to your event can be hosted anywhere.
 Gilbert Creative can also can provide the equipment and labor, including a licensed version of Livestream Studio, to help you capture and broadcast your event.

 In addition to the above-mentioned production services, our team includes Creative Directors and Graphic Designers who can assist with enhancing your messaging and content to ensure that you’re communicating effectively with your audience.

 We hope this article provided useful information for you.
 If you have questions or comments, please click here.
 Feel free to share this article if you know someone who would benefit from this information.
-Additional articles in this series, “Tips for Budgeting”, “Executing your Virtual Meetings”, and “Tips for Presenters and Participants” will be published soon.
+The other articles in this series are on Conferencing and Webinars.